Carlson School of Management: History

+The school was established in 1919, originally as the University of Minnesota Business School.
+George Dowrie, a banking expert from Michigan, was named the business school's first dean.
+In 1920, the University of Minnesota became the 18th school to be accredited by the Association to Advance Collegiate Schools of Business (AACSB).

+In 1961, the Field Projects was launches to provide students with learning experiences outside of the classroom.
+The program continued for nearly four decades, eventually to be replaced in the modern era by the Carlson Enterprise programs — the David S. Kidwell Funds Enterprise, the Carlson Consulting Enterprise, Carlson Brand Enterprise, and Carlson Ventures Enterprise.

+In 1968, Professors Gordon Davis, Gary Dickson, and Tom Hoffmann launched the Management Information Systems (MIS) academic program and the Management Information Systems Research Center (MISRC).
+They became the first formal academic program and the first formal research center devoted to this new field, respectively.

+In 1986, the school’s name changed to the Curtis L. Carlson School of Management, following a $25 million gift from Curtis L. Carlson, the founder and chairman of the board of the Carlson Companies.
+Carlson later committed $10 million toward a new facility for the school, which opened in 1998.
+Today, the school is known formally as the Carlson School of Management and goes by Minnesota Carlson or Carlson for short.

 Campus

 The Carlson School of Management's two facilities, the Curtis L. Carlson School of Management and Herbert M. Hanson Jr. Hall, are on the University of Minnesota's West Bank, west of the Mississippi River.

 Curtis L. Carlson School of Management

 Minnesota Carlson is housed in a 243000 sqft, five-story building that was dedicated in 1998.
 The building has 33 classrooms, 35 meeting rooms, a 180-seat lecture hall, and a 250-seat auditorium.
 It is equipped with wireless internet access, experiential learning laboratories, and teleconferencing and video interview capabilities.
 It is also home to a dining center in the basement level.
 The facility is currently undergoing renovations.